westinrc/Anchor-Capstone/README.md

 python anchor_explorer.py
 ```

+## Set up the database locally

 In order to hit the endpoints you will need to use a program like [Postman](https://www.getpostman.com/)

+You will want to follow these in order to setup the data.

 `5000 is the typical port, but could differ`

 Loading the pitt data (approx. 5 minutes) [Method : POST] </br>
 http://0.0.0.0:5000/upload-pitt-delimited </br>
-body must have form datsa of file pitt-delimeted (with that name!)
+body must have form data of file pitt-delimeted (with that name!)

 Hit the load-icd9-structure [Method : POST] </br>
 http://0.0.0.0:5000/load-icd9-structure